SadmanSakib06/SadmanSakib06/README.md

-# Hey there 👋 I'm Sadman Sakib, UX Designer
+# Hey there 👋 I'm Sadman Sakib, UX Designer & ML Enthusiast

 Welcome to my **GitHub profile**!
 I'm a **UX Designer** with **2 years of experience**, passionate about creating engaging, user-friendly digital experiences.
 I specialize in **Figma** and **React** and am always looking for opportunities to innovate and improve.

+---

+## 🚀 What I Do

+-> UX Design: Crafting intuitive interfaces and seamless user experiences -> Frontend Development: Building interactive applications with React -> Machine Learning & Deep Learning: Actively exploring ML/DL applications, with hands-on experience in YOLO object detection models and computer vision projects

+I'm genuinely interested in bridging the gap between design and AI, exploring how machine learning can enhance user experiences and create intelligent, adaptive interfaces.

 ---